© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval standing cross 6m north west of the west front of St Mary's Church is a scheduled monument protected by Historic England under reference 1015039.
 View the official record →

-The standing cross 6 metres north west of the west front of St Mary's Church is a medieval monument of uncertain date, though likely to belong to the later medieval period.
+The standing cross located six metres north west of the west front of St Mary's Church is a medieval monument of the type commonly erected in English churchyards from the twelfth century onwards.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015039.

 Medieval standing cross 6m north west of the west front of St Mary's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015039.